MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/invite-users.md

 - BCS160
 - MET150
 - MOE150
-description: "Invite users to join MileIQ."
+description: "You can invite people in your organization to join and use MileIQ."
 ---

 # Invite users in your organization to join MileIQ